Architects: Donovan Hill

 Construction Period: 8 weeks plus site works

-Photography: Jon Linkins, Donovan Hill
+Photographs: Jon Linkins, Donovan Hill

+From the architect.
 Interest in prefabricated housing surfaces regularly.
 The local ‘Queenslander’ established a now much loved precedent although it might be forgotten how so many of them came into being; they were bought in kit form from catalogues and installed on stumps that coped with site conditions.

 Since that time various forms of kit home have appeared, usually relying on innovations in couplings, materials, fixings, spanning systems etc. The Happy Haus concept has its own form of benign innovation.
 It has no nifty gadgets, it does not even fit into a kit.
 It is entirely reconstructed using systems ideally suited to easy installation and maintenance ie; the same systems any ordinary house is built from.
 This reliance on completely transportable ordinariness, (the taps, the cupboards, the switches are all built in prior to transport) enables more people to quickly install or easily maintain a Happy Haus.
 The emphasis on maintenance particularly applies to remote area use.

 The DHAN series offers life enchancing charms to this dry concept; timber sashes, shaped volume, a pelmetted interior.
 The plan encourages multiple arrays, groups or clusters that can be particularised to sites, territories or prospects.